 In Introduction 1663, a “low wage employee” is defined as any employee who is not a “manual worker,” “railroad worker,” or “commission salesman,” as those terms are defined under Article 6 of the New York Labor Law.
 Also exempt from the bill are individuals employed in a bona fide executive, administrative, or professional capacity earning more than $900/week.
 The term “covenant not to compete” is defined as any agreement “between an employee and an employer that restricts such employee from performing 1) work for an employer not a party to such agreement for a specified period of time; 2) work in a specified geographical area for an employer not a party to such agreement; or 3) work for an employer not a party to such agreement that is similar to such employee’s work for the employer who is a party to the agreement.”

-Be sure to check back with us, as the Law Office of Yuriy Moshes, P.C. will closely monitor the progress of these two pieces of legislation and will provide updates as they occur.
+Be sure to check back with us, as labor and employment lawyers, we will closely monitor the progress of these two pieces of legislation and will provide updates as they occur.